ardata-fr/riskintroanalysis/README.md

 ## Dev notes!!

 Functions required:

 1. Calculate Risk of Introduction score from emission risk factors.
 2. Functions for validation dataset
 3. Functions for easily tidying datasets so they are valid
 4. Functions to go through each analysis (listed below) using validated datasets

+See analysis examples to develop.

 ## Analysis